-Brick wall at Canney Green.
-Chiseldon
+Brick wall at Canney Green, near Canney Close, Chiseldon

 Area where The Canney and Canney Close join with the footpath towards High Street.

 Historical long length of boundary wall.
 Not common to the area.
 Forms part of the character of the Chiseldon area.